Orckestra/BetterRetail/README.md

 When a website is deployed on an a physical or virtual Windows machine, Windows Event Viewer will show the following types of errors:
 - Website startup exceptions
-- Unhandled exceptions that led to a website shutdown or a restart.
+- Unhandled exceptions that led to a website shutdown or a restart

 ### C1 CMS Logs